SilkRose/Pony/stories/script-kitty/script-kitty.md

 After a few minutes of letting the requests flow, Opal noticed a new device on Fluttershy's local network, it was Rarity's phone.

-*Why is she back so soon.
+*Why is she back so soon!?
 Better clean up before I get caught.*

 With a flick of her tail and random contorts and bounces she shut down her operation.
 The requests stopped.
 The database query had completed.
-The command line tools terminated.
+The command-line tools terminated.
 With the terminals closed, she shut down the computer and hopped over to Fluttershy's bed.

 Mere moments later, Fluttershy opened her door and entered with Rarity in tow.